A new star is born as Germany's refugee crisis worsens

 "If someone had told me before this would have happened, I wouldn't have believe them," Manneh said of his four goals within a 15-minute span after entering the match in the 60th minute.

 But the refugee issue has rattled Germany.
-On Saturday two people were hurt when a far-right rally opposed to a new refugee centre in Frankfurt/Oder turned violent.
+On Saturday two people were hurt when a far-right rally opposed to a new refugee center in Frankfurt/Oder turned violent.

 Germany's top filmmaker, Til Schweiger, told Reuters that too many Germans openly espouse racist views.